JasonYG/Computer-Science-Club/README.md

 This page will be updated as time goes on.

+Please join the [Slack](https://join.slack.com/t/jfss-compsci/shared_invite/enQtNDM3MzY1Mzk1ODExLWYzM2ZjYzA3N2ViYzM5ZmMyZWYxZTMzMDZmMGI2YTllMDY2NDA4ZGY5NmI2MjM3OGY1YWI5ZmY3MmEzOThmODI) channel, the main communication platform that our club will be using.

 Next Meeting
 ---
 Tuesday, Sept.
-18 in room 206
+25 in room 206

 Previous Meetings
 ---